 If you travel a lot or spend a lot of time at shows make sure you take your own buckets and even your own water if you can.
 It’s also advisable to not let your horse come into contact with horses you don’t know.
-Horses that are infected my not show signs straight away so it’s also a good idea to wash your outer clothing as well as clean and disinfect your boots along with your horse’s equipment and your trailer when you get home.
+Horses that are infected may not show signs straight away so it’s also a good idea to wash your outer clothing as well as clean and disinfect your boots along with your horse’s equipment and your trailer when you get home.

 Some yards insist on new horses being tested before arrival and then a two week period of quarantine after they arrive.
 I know this may sound extreme but it’s one of the most effective ways of keeping the yard, and therefore the horses, safe and free from strangles.

-Are there any complications with strangles?
+Are there any complications associated with strangles?